8xDev/code-bits/backend/02-presigned-url-upload/chatgpt/README.md

 ## Flow (recommended)
 1. Client calls `POST /api/uploads/init` with `filename` and optionally `method=post|put`.
 2. Server returns presigned POST form data or presigned PUT URL and `objectKey`.
+   - **Important**: For presigned PUT URLs, the client **must include the `Content-Type` header** when uploading.
+   - SSE-S3 encryption is applied automatically by MinIO bucket policy.
 3. Client uploads directly to MinIO using the returned info.
 4. Client calls `POST /api/posts` with `title`, `description`, and `object_key` to create the DB record (server validates via HeadObject).
 5. MinIO sends event notification to worker (for post-processing) — worker just logs for now.

 ## Security & Production notes
-- **API Key**: simple X-API-KEY header for write endpoints.
+- **API Key**: simple `X-API-KEY` header for write endpoints.
 Replace with OAuth/OpenID Connect in production.
 - **SSE**: uses SSE-S3 (server side encryption managed by MinIO) to keep objects encrypted at rest.
 - **CORS**: configure allowed origins via `.env`.
 - **Multipart**: implemented init + part presign in a demo-friendly manner — for production consider AWS multipart flow or multipart SDK helpers.